What does a Alterations Specialist do?

 - Proven experience as an Alterations Specialist or similar role.

-- Excellent attention to detail and precision in work.
+- Excellent attention to detail and a keen eye for quality.

 Is becoming a Alterations Specialist a good career path?